S&OP Vs IBP

 Conclusion

-It is clear and obvious that S&OP and IBP processes have many similarities: Both require supporting data, which helps to align forecasts with functions and guide managers to make planning decisions.
-The difficulty is that although most information is available, it is rarely displayed in the correct format.
+The similarities between S&OP and IBP processes are abundant: In order to match forecasts with functions and help managers make planning decisions, both require supporting data.
+The problem is that although though the majority of information is accessible, it is rarely presented in the appropriate format.

-By way of conclusion, and after knowing the importance of each of the two processes in the industrial environment, in particular, after having approached their specificities and differences, we had the opportunity to discover several facets of each process alongside the challenges of each one.
+In order to draw a conclusion, and after understanding the significance of each of the two processes in the industrial environment, in particular, after addressing their unique characteristics and distinctions, we had the chance to learn about a variety of aspects of each process as well as its difficulties.

-While S&OP is seen as a process of helping to manage the demand and supply of manufacturers by creating a single production plan in cooperation with the sales and operations department.
-In turn, the IBP is similar to a business planning process that extends the principles of S&OP throughout the supply chain, product and customer portfolio, customer needs and strategic planning to provide a seamless management process.
+S&OP is viewed as a method for assisting manufacturers in managing demand and supply by working with the sales and operations department to develop a unified production plan.
+To create a smooth management process, the IBP is comparable to a business planning process that applies the S&OP concepts to the supply chain, product and customer portfolio, customer demands, and strategic planning.

 Special Note: This video is sponsored by Blue Yonder